damonkohler/sl4a/README.md

 ##Documentation

-The original wiki has been converted to Markdown and is available in the wiki branch.
+The original Google Code wiki has been converted to Markdown and is available in the wiki branch.
 A few of the most important pages are:

   * [FAQ](https://github.com/damonkohler/sl4a/blob/wiki/FAQ.md)
   * [User Guide](https://github.com/damonkohler/sl4a/blob/wiki/UserGuide.md)
   * [API Reference](https://github.com/damonkohler/sl4a/blob/wiki/ApiReference.md)

+##Issues

+Issues have been migrated from Google Code.
+However, this probject is no longer under active development.
+Consider responding to and filing new issues against an active fork.

 ##Support